bartificer/programming-by-stealth/docs/pbs18.md

 As you can see, this function correctly calculates the factorial, and, when given valid input, behaves normally.

-However, when we give it bogus input (the string _boogers_ in this case), it triggers an error, and, execution of the code stops (the last line never happens).
+However, when we give it bogus input (the string _boogers_ in this case), it triggers an error, and execution of the code stops (the last line never happens).

-In this case, we did not make any kind of effort to catch the error that was thrown, so, the error was handed up to the playground, and the playground dealt with it as best it could – by putting up a red message with a warning triangle, and ceasing execution.
+In this case, we did not make any kind of effort to catch the error that was thrown.
+So, the error was handed up to the playground, and the playground dealt with it as best it could – by putting up a red message with a warning triangle, and ceasing execution.
 As far as the playground is concerned, this error is no different to a syntax error, like forgetting to close a bracket.
 An error is an error is an error.

 The second part to exception handling is catching what you throw.
 Rather than letting the playground catch the errors we throw, we can catch them in our own code, and then deal with them in a sensible way.
 The syntax for this is a so-called _try-catch block_.
 The syntax takes the following form: